Top 10 Famous Foods of Virginia: What To Eat in VA

 1. Is barbecue a Virginia food?

-While culinary historians credit the Caribbean with the origin of BBQ, it came to the U.S. with slaves and so it is a popular food throughout the South.
-Barbecue chicken, pork, and beef are all typical foods you’ll find in VA, and the barbecue sauce tends to be vinegar based, similar to North Carolina’s.
+Nonetheless, barbecue chicken, pork, and beef are all typical foods you’ll find in VA, and the local barbecue sauce tends to be vinegar based, similar to that used in North Carolina.

 2. Is ice cream from Virginia?